cardillan/mindcode/README.markdown

 Some of the latest enhancements to Mindcode are:

+* [Remarks](doc/syntax/SYNTAX-4-FUNCTIONS.markdown#remark) can be now included in the compiled code.
 * [Loop Hoisting](doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown#loop-hoisting), a new optimization designed to pull invariant code out of loops to avoid repeated execution where possible.
 * All instructions added in Mindustry 7 build 146 are now supported.